 We believe that providing access to growth capital for SMEs in our targeted geographies will drive direct, systematic and long-term economic expansion for the populations most in need.

 TriLinc primarily targets investments in countries classified as upper-and lower-middle income by the World Bank.
 While many of those markets exhibit high levels of growth and strong fundamentals, they are frequently still underdeveloped.
 By providing financing to the SME sector in these regions, we seek to catalyze economic growth and underpin broad-based social change.
 This change is realized in many ways, including job creation, increased incomes, and enhanced governmental services due to increased tax contributions.
 According to the IFC, “helping SME’s in developing countries to grow…lead(s) to income growth and poverty reduction”.

-1McKinsey & Company, Winning the $30 Trillion Decathlon, 2012 2 United Nations Population Division, World Population Prospects, the 2012 Revision (Medium Variant).3 IMF World Economic Outlook, October 2018.
+1McKinsey & Company, Winning the $30 Trillion Decathlon, 2012 2 Source: United Nations World Population Prospects Publication, 2022 3 IMF World Economic Outlook, October 2018.
 Weighted by purchasing-power parity.
 Includes all historical IMF revisions to developing and advanced economy GDP growth figures + Projection.
 4MSME FINANCE GAP: Assessment of the Shortfalls and Opportunities in Financing Micro, Small and Medium Enterprises in Emerging Markets – World Bank Group, SME Finance Forum and International Finance Corporation 2017